 - The activities within research clusters should support the nation’s aspiration.

 Research clusters are not centres of excellence (CoE) but defined as “broad-based thematic areas of research” that act as umbrella to support centres of excellence (CoE).
 The research clusters will be instrumental in focusing the university’s research activities and will aid in galvanizing university research activities in the future.

 The research clusters of University of Malaya give broad direction for developing research agenda, each embracing prominent and evolving themes in research area.
 Each cluster includes interdisciplinary approaches and coordinates research activities from different disciplines.
-Since its inception in 2009, the six (6) research clusters are:
+The four (4) Research Clusters are: